-Antibiotic (antimicrobial) resistance is the ability of bacteria to resist or overcome the effects of an antibiotic.
-The bacteria survive, despite treatment, and continue to multiply and cause illness.
-Infections caused by bacteria that are resistant to many drugs can be difficult or even impossible to cure.
-Antibiotic-resistant organisms can cause illness that can lead to serious disability or even death.
+Antibiotic resistance is the ability of bacteria to resist or overcome the effects of an antibiotic.
+The bacteria survive, despite treatment, continue to multiply and cause illness.
+Infections caused by bacteria that are resistant to many antibiotics can be difficult or even impossible to cure.
+Antibiotic-resistant organisms can cause illness that can lead to serious disease or even death.
 Over the last decade, many types of bacteria have become less responsive to antibiotic treatment.

-A person with an infection that is resistant to antibiotics can then pass that resistant infection to another person.
+A person with an infection that is resistant to antibiotics can pass resistant bacteria to another person.
 These antibiotic-resistant bacteria can spread to family members, schoolmates, and co-workers.
-For this reason, antibiotic resistance is among the top concerns for scientists and health care practitioners, including the Centers for Disease Control and Prevention.
+For this reason, antibiotic resistance is among the top concerns for scientists and health care practitioners, including the CDC (Centers for Disease Control and Prevention).

 Antibiotic resistance is one of the world's most urgent public health threats.
 If antibiotics are no longer effective, then we are no longer able to control or cure infections.